top of page

 If you’ve ever felt more aroused in a recurring hookup than with a stranger, this may be why.
 The safety of that dynamic calms your nervous system.
 It lowers your anxiety.
 You’re able to focus on pleasure, rather than wondering what happens next or whether you’ll be judged.

 For gay men—many of whom have experienced rejection, body shame, or sexual trauma—this need for safety is even more critical.
 Safety is what allows us to turn off our defenses and tune into desire.
+When these patterns feel deeply ingrained — not just behavioral but nervous-system level — approaches like EMDR therapy can help shift them.

 3. Spontaneity